19-22 March 2026

 Presenting Sponsor : On Running

-On Running, distributed by Tifosi Sports in Southern Africa, is the new presenting sponsor for the Addo Elephant Trail Run 2024.
+On Running, distributed by Tifosi Sports in Southern Africa, is the proud presenting sponsor for the Addo Elephant Trail Run.

 A quest for the perfect running sensation!